-As mentioned at the beginning, subscription business models exist under many names and for many industries.
-Corresponding platforms can also be implemented quite easily with WordPress orWooCommerce .
+As mentioned at the beginning, there are subscription business models under many names and for many industries.
+Corresponding platforms can also be implemented quite easily for the most part with WordPress or WooCommerce .
 Here are some practical examples as a suggestion:

 - The price is particularly high

-- the number of members is limited, or
+- The number of members is limited or

 Access to a content library

-Services and Premium Service
+Services and premium service

-This is where the maintenance contract mentioned briefly at the beginning comes into play: You regularly take something off your customers for which they do not have to book you again and again.
-Or it works similarly to an insurance: Your customers pay a monthly fee, so that they can call on your help if necessary.
-This can also be support for WordPress orWooCommerce .
+This is where the maintenance contract mentioned briefly at the beginning of this article comes into play: You take something off your customers' hands on a regular basis, for which they don't have to book you over and over again.
+Or it works similar to an insurance policy: Your customers pay a monthly fee in order to be able to use your help if the worst comes to the worst.
+This can also be support for WordPress or WooCommerce .

 Tip: Business models for WordPress

-Free samples and Freemium
+Free samples and freemium

-Additional costs, price increases and other stumbling blocks
+Service charges, price increases and other stumbling blocks

 Working with price levels

-Important: The first 30 days are crucial
+Important: The first 30 days are decisive

-When the offer and prices are ready, then hopefully the first customers will come.
+Once the offer and the prices are in place, hopefully the first customers will come.
 The most important phase for a subscription is the first 30 days after the purchase: Here you have to show your subscribers that they have made the right decision.
-They need to experience a sense of achievement as soon as possible.
+They need to feel a sense of achievement as soon as possible.

 - that every step is clear